mshumko/asilib/docs/api.rst

     `asilib` is hierarchically structured so that the `plot` functions call the `load` functions that then call the `download` functions if a file does not exist locally, or if `force_download=True`.
 Therefore, **you don't normally need to call the download functions unless you need to download data in bulk.**

 .. note::
-    The longitude units are converted from 0->360 to -180->180 degrees in the calibration files.
+    The longitude units are converted from 0->360 to -180->180 degrees in the skymap calibration files.

 Summary
 =======